pcdshub/iot_data_audit/README.rst

 Instructions
 ------------
-This program requires two files:
+This program requires two files.
+The files contain metadata for all active IoT devices (so were omitted from this public repo).

 1. A csv download of the CIO FISMA Metrics Data Call Template.
 You can find a copy (named ``google_sheet.csv``) located in my folder ``~/git/iot_data_audit/iot_data_audit/google_sheets.csv``.
 Be sure to put this file in ``/iot_data_audit/iot_data_audit/``.
 2. The DoE Asset Inventory Template renamed as ``iot_template.xlsx``.
 You can find a copy located in my folder ``~/git/iot_data_audit/iot_data_audit/iot_data_audit.xlsx``.
 Be sure to put this file in ``/iot_data_audit/iot_data_audit/``.